 Rocky View County is responsible for the maintenance of over 2,400 kilometres of roads, comprised of both hard and gravel surfaces.
 The annual road maintenance program includes:

 Illegal dumping is commonly found in the County’s rural areas, vacant lots and roadside.
 Most illegal dumping is done to avoid either fees at recycling centres or the time and effort required for proper disposal.

-Area residents are urged to report anyone suspected of illegally dumping waste material to the County’s Enforcement Services or local RCMP detachment.
+Area residents are urged to report anyone suspected of illegally dumping waste material using the County’s Report An Issue form or contacting the local RCMP detachment.